epinio/docs/docs/references/commands/cli/epinio_server.md

 ### Options

 ```
       --access-control-allow-origin string    (ACCESS_CONTROL_ALLOW_ORIGIN) Domains allowed to use the API
       --app-image-exporter string             (APP_IMAGE_EXPORTER) Name of the container image used to download the application image from the 'export' API.
       --disable-tracking                      (DISABLE_TRACKING) Disable tracking of the running Epinio and Kubernetes versions
   -h, --help                                  help for server
       --ingress-class-name string             (INGRESS_CLASS_NAME) Name of the ingress class to use for apps.
 Leave empty to add no ingressClassName to the ingress.
   -n, --namespace string                      (NAMESPACE) The namespace to use (default "epinio")
       --port int                              (PORT) The port to listen on.
 Leave empty to auto-assign a random port
       --registry-certificate-secret string    (REGISTRY_CERTIFICATE_SECRET) Secret for the registry's TLS certificate
       --s3-certificate-secret string          (S3_CERTIFICATE_SECRET) Secret for the S3 endpoint TLS certificate.
 Can be left empty if S3 is served with a trusted certificate.
+      --staging-service-account-name string   (STAGING_SERVICE_ACCOUNT_NAME)
       --tls-issuer string                     (TLS_ISSUER) The cluster issuer to use for workload certificates
       --trace-output string                   (TRACE_OUTPUT) logs output format [text,json] (default "text")
       --upgrade-responder-address string      (UPGRADE_RESPONDER_ADDRESS) Disable tracking of the running Epinio and Kubernetes versions (default "https://epinio.version.rancher.io/v1/checkupgrade")
 ```

 ### Options inherited from parent commands